-For the casual or professional groomers in a hurry, here are the best dog dryers in 2017:
+For casual or professional groomers, here are the best dog dryers in 2019:

 - K-9 III Dog Grooming Dryer — Professional Dog Dryer

-- Metrovac’s Air Force Commander — Forced-Air Dog Dryer
+- Metrovac's Air Force Commander — No Heat Forced Air

-- Flying Pig High Dog Stand Dryer — Stand Dryer
+- Flying Pig Stand Dog Dryer — Stand Dryer

 To make it easier for you, we are first detailing the most important characteristics to consider when purchasing a safe and efficient dog dryer; while also giving you the best model for each category.